csc-fw/dcfeb3a/ipcore_dir/sem_vio_readme.txt

-The following files were generated for 'sem_vio' in directory C:\Users\bylsma\Projects\DCFEB\firmware\dcfeb_f3.0\ipcore_dir\
+The following files were generated for 'sem_vio' in directory C:\Users\bylsma\Projects\DCFEB\firmware\ISE_14.6\dcfeb_f3a\ipcore_dir\

-sem_vio.asy:
-   Graphical symbol information file.
-Used by the ISE tools and some third party tools to create a symbol representing the core.

-sem_vio.cdc:
-   Please see the core data sheet.

-sem_vio.gise:
-   ISE Project Navigator support file.
-This is a generated file and should not be edited directly.

-sem_vio.ngc:
-   Binary Xilinx implementation netlist file containing the information required to implement the module in a Xilinx (R) FPGA.

-sem_vio.v:
-   Verilog wrapper file provided to support functional simulation.
-   This file contains simulation model customization data that is passed to a parameterized simulation model for the core.

-sem_vio.veo:
-   VEO template file containing code that can be used as a model for instantiating a CORE Generator module in a Verilog design.

-sem_vio.vhd:
-   VHDL wrapper file provided to support functional simulation.
-This file contains simulation model customization data that is passed to a parameterized simulation model for the core.

-sem_vio.vho:
-   VHO template file containing code that can be used as a model for instantiating a CORE Generator module in a VHDL design.

-sem_vio.xco:
-   CORE Generator input file containing the parameters used to regenerate a core.

-sem_vio.xise:
-   ISE Project Navigator support file.
-This is a generated file and should not be edited directly.

-sem_vio_readme.txt:
-   Text file indicating the files generated and how they are used.

-sem_vio_xmdf.tcl:
-   ISE Project Navigator interface file.
-ISE uses this file to determine how the files output by CORE Generator for the core can be integrated into your ISE project.

-sem_vio_flist.txt:
+XCO file generator:
+   Generate an XCO file for compatibility with legacy flows.

+   * sem_vio.xco

+Creates an implementation netlist:
+   Creates an implementation netlist for the IP.

+   * sem_vio.cdc
+   * sem_vio.constraints/sem_vio.ucf
+   * sem_vio.constraints/sem_vio.xdc
+   * sem_vio.ngc
+   * sem_vio.ucf
+   * sem_vio.v
+   * sem_vio.veo
+   * sem_vio.xdc
+   * sem_vio_xmdf.tcl

+IP Symbol Generator:
+   Generate an IP symbol based on the current project options'.

+   * sem_vio.asy

+SYM file generator:
+   Generate a SYM file for compatibility with legacy flows

+   * sem_vio.sym

+Generate ISE subproject:
+   Create an ISE subproject for use when including this core in ISE designs

+   * _xmsgs/pn_parser.xmsgs
+   * sem_vio.gise
+   * sem_vio.xise

+Deliver Readme:
+   Readme file for the IP.

+   * sem_vio_readme.txt

+Generate FLIST file:
    Text file listing all of the output files produced when a customized core was generated in the CORE Generator.

+   * sem_vio_flist.txt

 Please see the Xilinx CORE Generator online help for further details on generated files and how to use them.